-Of the large number of drugs in development in the pharmaceutical industry, only a small percentage result in the submission of a New Drug Application ("NDA") or Biologics License Application ("BLA") to the FDA or comparable marketing applications to foreign regulatory authorities, and even fewer are approved for commercialization.
-Furthermore, even if we do receive regulatory approval to market ciforadenant, CPI-006 or CPI-818, any such approval may be subject to limitations on the indicated uses for which we may market the product.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure our stockholders that ciforadenant, CPI-006 or CPI-818 will be successfully developed or commercialized.
-If we or any of our potential future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ciforadenant, CPI-006 or CPI-818, we may not be able to generate sufficient revenue to continue our business.
+Of the large number of drugs in development in the pharmaceutical industry, only a small percentage result in the submission of a New Drug Application ("NDA") or BLA to the FDA or comparable marketing applications to foreign regulatory authorities, and even fewer are approved for commercialization.
+Furthermore, even if we do receive regulatory approval to market CPI-006, CPI-818 or ciforadenant, any such approval may be subject to limitations on the indicated uses for which we may market the product.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure our stockholders that CPI-006, CPI-818 or ciforadenant will be successfully developed or commercialized.
+If we or any of our existing or potential future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize CPI-006, CPI-818 or ciforadenant, we may not be able to generate sufficient revenue to continue our business.

 Clinical drug development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results.
-Any product candidate we or any of our potential future collaborators advance into clinical trials, including ciforadenant, CPI-006 and CPI-818, may not have favorable results in later clinical trials, if any, or receive regulatory approval.
+Any product candidate we or any of our existing or potential future collaborators advance into clinical trials, including CPI-006, CPI-818 and ciforadenant, may not have favorable results in later clinical trials, if any, or receive regulatory approval.